cerberius-lab/cerberius-go-client/README.md

 )

 // 4.
 Create the Cerberius API client
-// This client provides methods for all API operations. apiClient := client.New(runtimeTransport, strfmt.Default)
+// This client provides function for all API operations. apiClient := client.New(runtimeTransport, strfmt.Default)
 ```